A “service” in KDP defines a unique Kubernetes API Group and offers a number of resources (types) to

 In spec.kubeconfig

-you will find the name of the kubeconfig Secret that you can use for your Servlet.
+you will find the name of the kubeconfig Secret that you can use for your

 Now switch your focus to your own cluster, where your business logic happens (for example where

-with each other.
+other.

-need to provide the kubeconfig generated by KDP as the “platform kubeconfig”, the service’s name
+for more information.
+You basically need to provide the kubeconfig generated by KDP as the

-(not its API Group) and a unique name for the Servlet itself.
-Put all the information in a
+“kcp kubeconfig”, the service’s name (not its API Group) and a unique name for the agent itself.
+Put

 and run helm install

-to deploy your Servlet.
+to deploy your agent.

 configuration.